ZiddiaMUGEN/LuaSupernull/Library.md

 `player:getscreenbound()` - Returns a table with the current ScreenBound parameters applied to the player.

+`player:selfstate(t)` - Applies the effects of a SelfState state controller. `t` is a table accepting named properties for the arguments applicable to a regular SelfState (i.e. value, anim, ctrl).

 `player:posset(t)` - Applies the effects of a PosSet state controller. `t` is a table accepting named properties for the arguments applicable to a regular PosSet (i.e. x, y).

 `player:velset(t)` - Applies the effects of a VelSet state controller. `t` is a table accepting named properties for the arguments applicable to a regular VelSet (i.e. x, y).

+`player:velmul(t)` - Applies the effects of a VelMul state controller. `t` is a table accepting named properties for the arguments applicable to a regular VelMul (i.e. x, y).

+`player:changeanim(t)` - Applies the effects of a ChangeAnim state controller. `t` is a table accepting named properties for the arguments applicable to a regular ChangeAnim (i.e. value, elem).
+Note that the `elem` parameter may not function correctly currently.

+`player:trans(t)` - Applies the effects of a Trans state controller. `t` is a table accepting named properties for the arguments applicable to a regular Trans (i.e. trans, alpha). `alpha` should be a subtable with optional parameters `source`, `dest`.

+`player:assertspecial(t)` - Applies the effects of an AssertSpecial state controller. `t` is a table accepting named properties for the arguments applicable to a regular AssertSpecial (i.e. flag, flag2, flag3).

 `player:varset(idx, value)` - Applies the effects of a VarSet state controller against the regular variable with index `idx`.